 Radiation therapy (often abbreviated as RT, RTx, or XRT and sometimes referred to as Radiotherapy) is a cancer treatment which uses ionizing radiation to damage the DNA of tumor cells.
 Like surgery, radiation therapy’s effect is limited to the specific location of the tumor cells, and it may be combined with other treatments, such as chemotherapy.

 Treatment preparation is complex, highly technical and must be prepared well in advance by the oncologist, radiologist and medical physicists.
 It is highly specialized to the patient’s medical indication and specific organ (e.g., type/dose of radiation and number of sessions).

 Before treatment, the patient will undergo a centering CT-scan to determine the tumor’s exact location and mass.
 Dosage is calculated by computer simulation in order to minimize the effect of the radiation on the patient’s healthy tissue and organs.

 The first session will include an implementation procedure, ensuring absolute accuracy for all future treatments, which involves the use of identification methods (e.g., felt-tip markings or tattoos) and positioning tools (e.g., face mask, blocking materials).

-Most often, the treatment is administered for five sessions per week.
-Each session lasts approximately 10 minutes, and the radiation itself is invisible, odorless, and painless.
+Most often, the treatment is administered over five 10-minute sessions per week.
+The radiation itself is invisible, odorless, and painless.

-Radiation therapy can be used at different stages of the cancer :
+Radiation therapy can be used at different stages:

-In advanced diseases, to treat painful tumor lesions (bone metastases or lymph nodes).
+In advanced stages to treat painful tumor lesions (bone metastases or lymph nodes).